 "You shall know the truth, and the truth shall make you free" (John 8:32).
 The truth is that the rejection that has infected the entire human race actually resulted in the garden of Eden when man rejected God.
 That is the root of the disease.
 What, oh, what, is the cure?

 What is God's answer to the problem of the Fall, to the breaking off of the knowledge of the possibility of relationships of unconditional acceptance?
 Jesus is the answer.
 Jesus, the Son of God, went to the Cross to make a way for man back to God.
-The poison of rejection brought into us by mankind's rejection of God was laid upon Jesus at Calvary, and as He shouted out, "My God, my God, why have You forsaken me?" it was because the great exchange was taking place.
-How unbearable that must have been to the Father's heart, and yet even before the foundation of the world both the Father and the Son were willing for that.
-Jesus went through the incalculable darkness and despair of separation from His Father so that you and I would not have to.
-He bore the sin of our rejection of God - and our rejection of each other - so that we might choose a lifestyle of acceptance, and a life of abundant joy in place of our impoverished, joyless life of rejection.
-And Jesus experienced all the pain of our wounds of rejection, so that in coming to Him we could receive comfort and healing - release from every trace of rejection that the Fall brought.
+The poison of rejection brought into us by mankind's rejection of God was laid upon Jesus at Calvary, and as He shouted out, "My God, my God, why have You forsaken me?"
+How unbearable that must have been to the Father's heart - and yet even before the foundation of the world both the Father and the Son were willing for that.
+(That matchlessly painful forsaking was because the great exchange was taking place: II Corinthians 5:21) Jesus went through the incalculable darkness and despair of separation from His Father so that you and I would not have to.
+He bore the sin of our rejection of God, and our rejection of each other, so that (as a result of His righteousness having been imputed to us, when He took our sin upon Himself ) we might choose a lifestyle of acceptance - and a life of abundant joy, in place of our impoverished, joyless life of rejection.
+Jesus experienced all the pain of our wounds of rejection, so that in coming to Him we could receive comfort and healing - release from every trace of rejection that the Fall brought.